jylisadoney/intro-excel-2/4-record.md

 * Click on cell `A1`
 * Navigate to the `Developer` tab and the `Code` section
 * If it isn't already selected, click on `Use Relative References`
+  * Learn more about the [differences between relative and absolute references](#differences-between-relative-and-absolute-references)
 * Click on `Record Macro`
 * Under `Macro name`, type a name for the macro
   * Example: BookListFormatISBNColumnMacro